joshuaboniface/rffmpeg/README.md

 ### The `rffmpeg` Configuration file

-The `rffmpeg` configuration file located at `rffmpeg.yml.sample` is an example that shows all default options.
-Even though this file is effectively "empty", it *must* be present at `/etc/rffmpeg/rffmpeg.yml` or at an alternative location specified by the environment variable `RFFMPEG_CONFIG`; the latter is only useful for testing, as media programs like Jellyfin provide no way to specify this.
+`rffmpeg` will look at `/etc/rffmpeg/rffmpeg.yml` (or a path specified by the `RFFMPEG_CONFIG` environment variable) for a configuration file.
+If it doesn't find one, defaults will be used instead.
+You can use this file to override many configurable default values to better fit your environment.
+The defaults should be sensible for anyone using [Jellyfin](https://jellyfin.org) and following the [SETUP guide](SETUP.md).

-To override a default option, simply uncomment the relevant line and adjust it to suit your needs.
-For those using [Jellyfin](https://jellyfin.org) and following the [SETUP guide](SETUP.md), no default options will need to be changed.
+The example configuration file at `rffmpeg.yml.sample` shows all available options; this file can be copied as-is to the above location and edited to suit your needs; simply uncomment any lines you want to change.
+Note that if you do specify a file, you *must* ensure that all top-level categories are present or it will error out.

-**NOTE:** If you are running into problems with `rffmpeg`, please adjust `logging` -> `debug` to `true` to obtain more detailed logs before requesting help.
+**NOTE:** If you are running into problems with `rffmpeg`, you must use the config file to adjust `logging` -> `debug` to `true` to obtain more detailed logs before requesting help.

 Each option has an explanatory comment above it detailing its purpose.